CLI: Functions

 9. link <action>

-agents-cli link docs
+agents-cli link docs --open --copy

-Legacy Commands (send, upload, stream)
+Legacy Commands (send)

 send